FranciscoCaraveo/FranciscoCaraveo/README.md

 - 💞️ I’m looking to collaborate on any project that im interested to.
 - 📫 How to reach me hit me on my DC or a message from here.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Life is Fast, Pet Raccs and eattrash.
+- ⚡ Fun fact: Life is Fast, Pet Raccs and eat trash.

 <!---
 FranciscoCaraveo/FranciscoCaraveo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.